CAD-Booster/SolidDNA/README.md

 - How to create your own SOLIDWORKS add-in (coming soon)
 - SolidDNA: a better framework for SOLIDWORKS add-ins (coming soon)

-## About this fork
-This repository is a fork of [SolidDNA](https://github.com/angelsix/solidworks-api) by AngelSix.
-Because that project wasn't actively maintained, we forked it, applied our improvements and published the results.

-We fixed bugs, made SolidDNA capable of running multiple add-ins at the same time and we strong-name signed the NuGet package.
-Signing allows multiple versions of SolidDNA to be loaded at the same time.
-To achieve that, we removed the dependency injection (because all add-ins run in the same thread), removed running in a separate app domain (because it exposed SOLIDWORKS bugs) and removed the reference to the Dna Framework (so we don't have to strong-name sign it).

 ## About CAD Booster
 We build intuitive add-ins for SOLIDWORKS to automate the boring bits of engineering.
 Our main products are [Drew](https://cadbooster.com/solidworks-add-in/drew/) (create 2D drawings twice as fast), [Lightning](https://cadbooster.com/solidworks-add-in/lightning-fastener-filter/) (makes working with fasteners fun again) and [Fastener Models](https://cadbooster.com/fastener-models/) (a great Toolbox alternative).